What are the prospects for the price of gold by 2025?

 Possible scenarios for the price of gold by the end of 2025

-“Reinforced risk aversion” (bullish) scenario
+“Increased risk aversion” (bullish) scenario

-- Inflation remains high or rises → investors flee to gold as a hedge.
+• Inflation remains high or rises → investors flee to gold as a hedge.

-- Central banks continue to increase their gold reserves with sustained purchases.
+• Central banks continue to increase their gold reserves, with sustained purchases.

-In this scenario, some forecasts predict gold will be in the $4,000–4,500 per ounce range by the end of 2025.
+In this scenario, some forecasts predict gold will be in the $4,000–4,500 ounce range by the end of 2025.

-- Few major geopolitical shocks or resolution of tensions → less need for “refuge”.
+• Few major geopolitical shocks or resolution of tensions → less need for “refuge”.

-- If expectations of rate cuts are disappointing.
+• If expectations of rate cuts are disappointing.

-- If confidence in the markets is suddenly restored.
+• If confidence in the markets is suddenly restored.

 Recommendations for a beginner and practical advice

-Steps to Track the Gold Market
+Steps to follow the gold market

-- Observe gold ETF flows (weekly/daily statistics).
+2. Observe the flows of gold ETFs (weekly/daily statistics).

-- Take into account major geopolitical events (risks, crises, conflicts).
+4. Take into account major geopolitical events (risks, crises, conflicts).

 Safety advice

-Gold often acts as a diversification complement.
+Gold often acts as a complementary diversification tool.

 Conclusion